nwcol/hybrid-zones/readme.md

     windows.mean_pi
 	windows.mean_pi_xy

-Or acess the whole array of mean diversities across windows with
+Or access the whole array of mean diversities across windows with

     windows.pi